CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/opensource.rst

 * Be open to feedback and ready to make further changes.
 * Respond to comments to explain decisions if necessary.
+* Anyone can review code if they feel comfortable with it.

 .. admonition:: Best practices
     :class: important